Our Staff & Board

 David retired as a managing director with Royal Bank of Canada.
 He is a lifelong Hamiltonian, and in addition to serving on the board he also serves as an elder & trustee at Central Presbyterian Church and has coached minor league hockey at Coronation Arena.

-Joanne Roth is currently the Program Manager with CARE Centre for Internationally Educated Nurses, and throughout her career has been involved in championing programs designed to improve service delivery models and increase overall program efficiencies.
+Joanne retired as the Program Manager with CARE Centre for Internationally Educated Nurses, and throughout her career has been involved in championing programs designed to improve service delivery models and increase overall program efficiencies.
 She sits on a number of advisory committees associated with both the settlement and healthcare sectors in Hamilton.

 Peggy Savage uses her writing skills gained as a freelance writer for the Hamilton Spectator and various other publications to support the work of Welcome Inn.
 Over the years, Peggy's volunteer commitments have included working with Big Brothers/Big Sisters, United Way, West Hamilton Wraparound, the Hamilton Council on Aging and McMaster’s Department of Family Medicine Tapestry Program.